RouterRoidz/WiiU-SWKBD-scripts/README.md

 Don't expect a ton of things here.
 I'll make them when I want to make them.

 You will need Python 2 or higher to use these scripts since they rely on you having a pyGecko setup.
+Using the latest version of TCPgecko will NOT work for system appliets (Friends List, Miiverse, etc...)